 Our history reflects our commitment to serving our clients and our continuous efforts to evolve in response to our clients’ needs.

-- Healey & Baker, Cushman & Wakefield’s future European operation, is started in London by George Healey, who took building leases on Crown lands to the east and north of Regents Park at the time when Regents Street was being built.
+- Healey & Baker, Cushman & Wakefield’s future European operation, is started in London by George Healey, who took building leases on Crown lands to the east and north of Regent's Park at the time when Regent Street was being built.

 - George Healey’s son, Alfred, becomes a partner in the firm, and the company greatly expands its activities in London, in particular the Bayswater Road area.

 - George Henry Baker joins Healey’s firm.
 Bernard Wakefield arrives in the United States from England, where since the age of 21 he had been managing a real estate office.

 - Cushman & Wakefield is incorporated in New York by J. Clydesdale Cushman and Bernard Wakefield.

 - George Henry Baker becomes a partner and the firm becomes known as Healey & Baker, focusing on commercial property.